oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   type, it may be defined to any type-compatible value; once defined, the property cannot be further refined or assigned.

--

->  author="Mike Rehder"
+- <span class="comment-start" id="967" author="Mike Rehder"
->   date="2020-12-14T14:50:00Z"
->
-> I don’t see how this is feasible.
-If
->   deprecated in the parent, how can a child make it active?
+  date="2020-12-14T14:50:00Z">I don’t see how this is feasible.
+If deprecated in the parent, how can a child make it active?
->   I don’t think this should be allowed to be refined at
->   all.

-status: a new definition is unrestricted and will overwrite the one inherited from the property definition in the parent entity type definition.<span class="comment-end" id="967"></span>
+  I don’t think this should be allowed to be refined at all.</span>status: a new definition is unrestricted and will overwrite the one inherited from the property definition in the parent entity type definition.<span class="comment-end" id="967"></span>